-Last weekend’s derby games proved every bit as crucial as they’d promised and, after City’s all too comfortable win at United, surely the title race is over.
+Last weekend’s derby games proved every bit as crucial to the EPL title race as they’d promised and, after City’s all too comfortable win at United, surely the title race is over.
 The scrap now is for Champions League placings and that’s a pretty tough thing for neutrals to get excited over.

 Nonetheless, those two results did open up some worm cans that Liverpool and Manchester United would have preferred to keep shut.
 At Old Trafford, once the cathedral of breakneck, attacking football, questions are starting to be asked about Mourinho and how closely he is a fit for a club of their aspirations and, more importantly, their traditions.

 Their stadium didn’t become known as the ‘Theatre of Dreams’ because the likes of Ferguson and Busby parked a bus there.
 United, love them or loathe them, are a team that has to be swashbuckling, exciting, living on the knife edge.